-Summary of comments not N/A accepted and reasons URL (If applicable) N/A Sort Order 7 Mode of Outreach Public Hearing was held virtually on March 16 th to discuss proposed funding recommendations in the 2022 Annual Action Plan.
-Target of Outreach Non-targeted/broad community Summary of response /attendance Cassandra Hiller of the Lake County Administrator's Office, Amanda Levinson of Arden Shore, Bev Saiz of Clearbrook, Eddie Soto of Lake County Tech Hub, Eric Foote of PADS Lake County, Sadaf Surani of Youth Conservation Corps, Katrina Volkers of Zacharias Center, Christina Douglas of A Safe Place, Richard Koenig of Housing Opportunity Development Corporation, Susan Shulman of North Suburban Legal Aid Clinic, Vickey Tello of Nicasa, Monica DiVerde of CASA Lake County, Rachael Lange of Rosalind Franklin University of Medicine and Science, Karen Fay of Center for Enriched Living, Joel Williams of Habitat for Humanity, Elizabeth Thielen of NICASA, and Rob Anthony of Community Partners for Affordable Housing Summary of comments received NICASA Behavioral Health Services: March is recognized officially by Lake County and the State of Illinois as Problem Gambling Awareness Month.
+Summary of comments not accepted and reasons N/A URL (If applicable) N/A Sort Order 7 Mode of Outreach Public Hearing was held virtually on March 16 th to discuss proposed funding recommendations in the 2022 Annual Action Plan.
+Target of Outreach Non-targeted/broad community Summary of response /attendance Cassandra Hiller of the Lake County Administrator's Office, Amanda Levinson of Arden Shore, Bev Saiz of Clearbrook, Eddie Soto of Lake County Tech Hub, Eric Foote of PADS Lake County, Sadaf Surani of Youth Conservation Corps, Katrina Volkers of Zacharias Center, Christina Douglas of A Safe Place, Richard Koenig of Housing Opportunity Development Corporation, Susan Shulman of North Suburban Legal Aid Clinic, Vickey Tello of Nicasa, Monica DiVerde of CASA Lake County, Rachael Lange of Rosalind Franklin University of Medicine and Science, Karen Fay of Center for Enriched Living, Joel Williams of Habitat for Humanity, Elizabeth Thielen of NICASA, and Rob Anthony of Community Partners for Affordable Housing Summary of comments received Written comment was received prior and during the public meeting: NICASA Behavioral Health Services: March is recognized officially by Lake County and the State of Illinois as Problem Gambling Awareness Month.
 It's clear from leadership at the very highest levels that there is a recognition that problem gambling is a public health issue that has the potential to affect any community member, regardless of age, gender, race, or ethnicity.
 Though many people who choose to gamble are able to do so without significant harmful consequences, those who experience problem gambling can face tremendous suffering.
 With financial, health, relationship, occupational, and emotional consequences, make no mistake, problem gambling can devastate individuals, families and communities.
 And, with problem gamblers having the HIGHEST suicide attempt rate than ANY other addictive disorder, problem gambling does have the potential to be a fatal condition.
 In Lake County last year, almost \$140 million was lost by players on video slots and poker machines alone.
 In Illinois, over \$1 billion was lost on casino gambling and on sports wagering, over \$2 billion on video gambling terminals and \$3 billion on the lottery.
 For every \$1 of gambling revenue, it is estimated there are at least \$3 in social costs.
 Gambling revenue comes from the gamblers, from their losses specifically.
-It is appropriate for that revenue to be utilized to address the social costs to those individuals and the people who care about them.
-Nicasa has been providing gambling awareness and treatment services in Lake
+It is appropriate for that revenue to be utilized to address the social costs to those individuals